 The general education curriculum at Winston-Salem State University is designed to help students develop critical skills such as thinking, writing, and speaking while offering the opportunity to explore the many fields that make up the curriculum.
 Students are free to choose courses in the general curriculum with no single path towards fulfilling the general education requirements.
 Academic advising is designed to assist students in the decision making process as a pathway is chosen.

-New freshmen and transfer students are assigned both a faculty advisor and an ASC who they will meet during orientation before the semester begins.
-These advisors and counselors work with students to understand the curriculum and the registration process and then walk students through their first registration.
+New freshmen and transfer students are assigned an ASC or academic advisor who they will meet during orientation or before the semester begins.
+These advisors work with students to understand the curriculum and assists students with the registration process.

 Many students come to campus with pre-determined ideas about a major and maybe even a career.
 Advisors help students explore the whole curriculum while being mindful of pre-requisite courses and skills needed for particular majors.
 Students should be mindful that choices in the first set of courses do not lock them into or out of a major; that the choice of a major does not determine a career; and that there are many more choices of careers other than doctor, nurse, lawyer, teacher, business professional – many of which have yet to be created.

-The links on this page direct students, faculty advisors, and professional advisors to information and resources to assist in the advising process and students’ pathways through the curriculum.
+The links on this page direct students and advisors to information and resources to assist in the advising process and students’ pathways through the curriculum.